 However, this is not the only reason we advocate spaying and neutering dogs and cats here in Springfield.
 Along with the potential health benefits, these surgeries also prevent animals from having unplanned pregnancies and contributing to the overpopulation of strays.

 Ready to talk to a vet about your cat or dog's neuter or spay?
 Book an appointment by calling (217) 525-9556!

 Cat and dog neuter and spay surgery has been proven to help reduce or even prevent certain diseases from developing in both male and female pets.

 - Pyometra, an infection of the uterus (females)

 - Enlarged prostate (males)

 Additionally, spaying and neutering can also reduce certain behaviors associated with mating season.
 These include behaviors such as caterwauling (cats), roaming, aggression, and inappropriately mounting other animals or people (male dogs).

 Animal overpopulation is still a serious concern, especially in big cities.
 Cats are especially liable to produce a large number of offspring, many of which may never get adopted.
 Animal shelters are always overcrowded due to unchecked mating and unwanted litters.
-By spaying and neutering your pets responsibly, you can help to decrease the stray animal population and allow more shelter pets to find the homes they deserve.
+By spaying and neutering dogs and cats responsibly, you can help to decrease the stray animal population and allow more shelter pets to find the homes they deserve.

-At Myers Animal Clinic, we consider 5-6 months of age to be the ideal time for spaying and neutering pets.
+At Myers Animal Clinic, we consider 5-6 months of age to be the ideal time for spaying and neutering dogs and cats.
 This gives them time to grow and develop but also prevents the female heat cycle and the messy “spotting” that accompanies it.
-The goal of spaying and neutering animals at this age is to prevent the potential for disease development later in life and to affect the rest of their growth as little as possible.
+The goal of spaying and neutering pets at this age is to prevent the potential for disease development later in life and to affect the rest of their growth as little as possible.